DeanSpooner/ten-frame/README.md

 In your terminal, cd into `ten-frame` then run:

-- `npm install typescript -g`(if you don't have already TypeScript installed on your machine)
+- `npm install typescript -g`(if you don't have already TypeScript installed on your machine);
 - `tsc`

 ## Modes: